-This package is for four members: one or two adults and up to two children aged 2 - 16 years.
+This package is for 4 members; one or Two Adults and up to 2 children aged between 2 - 16 years.

-- Free access to the Ithra Children’s Museum for all family members
+- Free access to Children’s Museum for all family members

 Free access to all galleries.
 (Excluding the Great Hall)